 Yes, I know, we all have alarms on every device we own these days.
-But, having a separate alarm in their room near their bed works best to help eliminate the chance of forgetting it somewhere or disabling the alarm while they are out by accident.
-The clocks below are from Amazon.com (affiliate)
+But, having a separate alarm in their room near their bed works best to help eliminate the chance of forgetting it somewhere or disabling the alarm.
+The clocks below are from Amazon.com (affiliate).

 Setting up a personal bank account for your child so you can transfer funds into your child's bank account in case of emergencies will make those "I need money calls" quick and painless for both parties.

 You can also do a Venmo account if they set it up with their bank account so they can transfer money to their friends when doing things together.